aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/aspose-slides-java-chart-creation-manipulation/_index.md

 ##### Step 1: Initialize Your Presentation

-First, create a new `Presentation` instance:
+`Presentation` is the top‑level object that holds slides, layouts, and resources.
+First, create a new instance:

 ```java
 import com.aspose.slides.Presentation;